island-is/island.is/libs/api/domains/assets/README.md

 ## User Interface (UI)

-An example of how to use the UI can be found at: [http://localhost:4200/minarsidur/fasteignir](http://localhost:4200/minarsidur/fasteignir).
+You can access an example of how to use the UI at: [http://localhost:4200/minarsidur/fasteignir](http://localhost:4200/minarsidur/fasteignir).

 To run the service portal, use:
 ```bash